anishakd4/nextjslearning/routing-handlers-demo/README.md

 - To set a cookie first option is to return a new response using the setCookie header.
 To get the cookie we can use requestHeaders.
 - Second option is to use cookies method provided by nextjs.
 - Other than get and set "cookies()" function support other methods also like "has", "delete" etc.

+## Caching in Route Handlers

+- Route Handlers are cached by default when using the GET method with the response object in the Nextjs.
+- By default value of dynamic is "auto" which attempts to cache as much as possible.
+We will set it to fore-dynamic which ensuring that handler is executed for each user request.
+If we re run "yarn build" and "yarn start" the time response will get updated on each request.
+We have successfully opted out of caching.
+Now besides the segment config option there are 3 other ways to opt out of caching for a route handler.
+1 - Using the request method of the GET method.
+2 - Employing dynamic functions like headers() and cookies().
+3 - Using any HTTP method other than GET

+## Middleware

+- Middleware in nextjs is a powerful feature that offers a robust way to intercept and control the flow of requests and responses within your applications
+- It does this at the global level significantly enhancing features like redirection, URL rewrites, authentication, headers and cookies management and more
+- Middleware allows us to specify paths where it will be active.
+Two main approaches: 1 - Custom matcher config, 2 - Conditional statements. http://localhost:3000/profile redirect to home page.
+- Conditional statements can control middleware responses based on the request path.
+- Apart from re-directions middleware also allows URL rewrites which is a useful tool for legacy URL support or SEO. http://localhost:3000/profile
+- We can use cookies and headers in middleware.